 Following your free taster session, Voice of the Town membership costs £90 per term, which can be paid either in full, or in two instalments of £45.
 There are three terms per year, each consisting of 12 rehearsals.

 Once you have joined, you’ll gain access to the Members Area on our website, where you can download and access vocal harmony parts (sheet music and vocal guide tracks), rehearsal recordings, backing tracks and vocal scores.

 There is no requirement for our members to understand music notation or read music.
 We do however use notated parts which have the relevant lyrics, harmonies and directions to each particular section.
 Furthermore, we provide fantastic vocal guide tracks, which are mp3 recordings of the harmony parts found in our songs, thus enabling you to learn and memorise them easily.

 A confident, clear voice comes primarily from practicing correct techniques, feeling relaxed and singing with and in front of other people.
 With Voice of the Town, you’ll get the advice, encouragement, opportunities and support from everyone involved to ensure you feel relaxed and happy.
-But we do need you to be willing to sing out, be confident to perform and to give it your best in terms of learning parts!
+But we do need you to be willing to sing out, to have good pitch, be confident in holding a tune/harmony, up for performing with expression, and to give it your best in terms of learning parts!
+You don't have to be a confident soloist with a big voice, or even want to take a solo, but you do need to be relatively strong in singing out with good pitch.
 Furthermore, VOTT song arrangements/harmonies can be a little more challenging than other groups', however it is that approach which has enabled us to do what we've done to date.
 Singing should be de-stressing, NOT distressing.
 So we know if you stick with us and learn your parts, you'll reap the rewards, then some!